 Mercator's Iconic Map of the Northern Polar Regions—The First Separate Map of the Area

-Fine, old-color example of the second state of Mercator's map of the North Polar regions, the first separately-published map of the North Polar Regions.
+Second state of Mercator's map of the North Polar regions, the first separately-published map of the North Polar Regions.
 It shows the North Pole surrounded by four islands, an iconic representation.
 It is also a telling documentation of the prevalent geographic theories of the time.

 Although best known for the projection named for him, Gerard Mercator was also the first cartographer to create an Arctic map.
 In fact, this was due in part to his famous projection.
 The Mercator projection sacrifices accuracy at the poles for navigational utility and efficiency.
 This map, the first stand-alone map devoted to the Arctic regions, is drawn from an inset on his famous world map of 1569—a clarification of the Arctic region that was so distorted on the larger world map.

 Mercator's classic map of the Arctic is in hemispherical form and framed by four medallions and a handsome floral border.
 The map extends thirty degrees in radius to sixty degrees N latitude—ten degrees wider in radius than the original inset.
 The pole itself is made up of four islands, which myth had it were separated by four strong flowing rivers.
 These carried the oceans of the world towards a giant whirlpool at the pole where there stood a large rock, labeled here as “Rupes Nigra et Altissima.”